Bhutan Tourist and

 Food and Drink

-Traditional Bhutanese food is hot and spicy.
-For our
+Traditional Bhutanese food is hot and

-visitors, however, Chinese, Indian, and Continental
+spicy.
+For our visitors, however, Chinese, Indian, and

-cheese.
-Meals are normally served buffet style in the
+chillis and cottage cheese.
+Meals are normally served

-hotels.
-On trekking tours, we serve simple but nutritious
+buffet style in the hotels.
+On trekking tours, we serve

-and tasty dishes, freshly cooked by our trained cooks.
+simple but nutritious and tasty dishes, freshly cooked

-The daily tour cost includes all meals while in Bhutan
+by our trained cooks.
+The daily tour cost includes all

-as well as other services, including trekking arrangements,
+meals while in Bhutan as well as other services, including

-as required.
-Your only extra expenses will be mineral
+trekking arrangements, as required.
+Your only extra

-water, liquor, laundry, souvenirs and optional tips
+expenses will be mineral water, liquor, laundry, souvenirs

-to the guide, driver and hotel staff.
+and optional tips to the guide, driver and hotel staff.

 |